Reza Shah: Death

 Like his son after him, Reza Shah died in exile.
 After the United Kingdom and the Soviet Union invaded and occupied Iran on 25 August 1941, the British offered to keep his family in power if Reza Shah agreed to a life of exile.
-Reza Shah abdicated and the British forces quickly took him and his children to Mauritius, where he lived at Chateau Val d'Ory on Bois-Cheris Road in the Moka neighborhood of Port Louis.
-Subsequently, he was sent to Durban and then to a house at 41 Young Avenue in the Parktown neighborhood of Johannesburg, South Africa, where he died on 26 July 1944 of a heart ailment about which he had been complaining for many years.
+Reza Shah abdicated and the British forces quickly took him and his children to Mauritius, where he lived at Château Val Ory on Bois-Cheri Road in the village of Moka.
+The Chateau Val Ory is still an Iranian property, albeit in a decrepitated state with the Iranian government refusing to sell it to the Mauritian government.
+Subsequently, he was sent to Durban and then to a house at 41 Young Avenue in the Parktown neighborhood of Johannesburg, South Africa, where he died at the age of sixty-six on 26 July 1944 of a heart ailment about which he had been complaining for many years.
 His personal doctor had boosted the King's morale in exile by telling him that he was suffering from chronic indigestion and not heart ailment.
 He lived on a diet of plain rice and boiled chicken in the last years of his life.
-He was sixty-six years old at the time of his death.

 After his death, his body was carried to Egypt, where it was embalmed and kept at the royal Al-Rifa'i Mosque in Cairo (also the future burial place of his son, the exiled Mohammad Reza Pahlavi).
 In May 1950, the remains were flown back to Iran where the embalming was removed, and buried in a mausoleum built in his honor in the town of Ray, in the southern suburbs of the capital, Tehran.

 The Iranian parliament (Majlis) later designated the title "the Great" to be added to his name.
 There were reports that on 14 January 1979, shortly before the Iranian Revolution, the remains were moved back to Egypt and buried in the Al-Rifa'i Mosque in Cairo.
-However, in a 2015 documentary From Tehran to Cairo, his daughter-in-law, Empress Farah claimed that the remains of the late Reza Shah remain in the town of Ray.
+In a 2015 documentary From Tehran to Cairo, his daughter-in-law, Empress Farah, claimed that the remains of the late Reza Shah remain in the town of Ray.
 After the 1979 revolution and during the period of the Interim Government of Iran, Iran faced a series of rampages at the hand of an extremist mob led by the cleric Sadeq Khalkhali.
 During this rampage, happening all over the nation, any construction depicting or even citing the name of the Shah and his family was destroyed.
-This included the destruction of Reza Shah's mausoleum, but they were unable to find his dead body.
+This included the destruction of Reza Shah's mausoleum but were unable to find his dead body.
 In 2018, a mummified body believed to be Reza Shah's was found in the vicinity of his former mausoleum site in Tehran.
 An official said that the body belonged to Reza Shah and was buried in the same area.

-Amendments and foundations
+Accomplishments

 Under Reza Shah's reign, a number of new concepts were introduced between 1923 and 1941.
-Some of these significant changes, achievements, concepts and laws included:
+Some of these significant changes, achievements, concepts, and laws included: